-- Sapropterin dihydrochloride powder for oral solution comes in a packet containing powder. - Take sapropterin dihydrochloride powder for oral solution exactly as your doctor tells you.
-Your doctor should tell you how much sapropterin dihydrochloride powder for oral solution to take and when to take it. - Your doctor may change your dose of sapropterin dihydrochloride powder for oral solution depending on how you respond to treatment, or based on your baby's weight. - If your baby weighs 22 pounds or less, follow the section called "Instructions for giving sapropterin dihydrochloride powder for oral solution (sapropterin dihydrochloride 100 mg packets) to babies who weigh 22 pounds or less". - Take sapropterin dihydrochloride powder for oral solution 1 time each day with a meal.
-It is best to take sapropterin dihydrochloride powder for oral solution at the same time each day.
+- sapropterin dihydrochloride comes as a tablet or in a packet containing powder. - Take sapropterin dihydrochloride exactly as your doctor tells you.
+Your doctor should tell you how much sapropterin dihydrochloride to take and when to take it. - Your doctor may change your dose of sapropterin dihydrochloride depending on how you respond to treatment, or based on your baby's weight. - If your baby weighs 22 pounds or less, follow the section called "Instructions for giving sapropterin dihydrochloride powderfor oral solution (Sapropterin dihydrochloride 100 mg packets) to babies who weigh 22 pounds or less". - Take sapropterin dihydrochloride tablets1 time each day with a meal.
+It is best to take sapropterin dihydrochloride at the same time each day.